MileHacker Logo

 Public Transportation

 The public transport system in Stockholm, managed by SL (Storstockholms Lokaltrafik), runs efficiently, with integration and reliability.
-The metro (Tunnelbana) has three main lines covering most of the city, known for distinctive art.
+The metro (Tunnelbana) has three main lines covering the majority of the city, known for distinctive art.
 An extensive bus network fills gaps.
 Limited tram lines operate, including Djurgården line 7 for tourists.
 Commuter trains (Pendeltåg) link Stockholm to suburbs and Arlanda Airport.

 The island chain relies on Waxholmsbolaget ferries as its main public transport, operating year-round to most inhabited islands from Strömkajen and mainland piers.
 These ferries are fundamental for island-to-island travel and experiencing local life.